malber/scrum-workshop/workshop/furnish-my-house/README.md

 You can play with the number of developers to make smaller, or bigger teams.

 ## The backlog
+The backlog is to be created by the trainer.
+I have put an example in the folder, and it can clearly be seen some traps usually found in user stories
+- Vague requirements (unclear color...)
+- Stories too big / too small
+It is interesting to note how participants have always made remarks about it, and therefore the role of the major stakeholder (see below) is very important.

+The example in the folder can be transformed to pdf with a simple tool provided by some amazing developer at Ableton : https://github.com/csk-ableton/pivotal2pdf

+The pdf from the csv in the current folder is already created and attached for your convenience.

 ## The tools
 Any tool can be used: